qingchen1984/x_jackers/README.md

 - toroloco

 1. Find our code
-You can find our full code whenever you want on our public repo: https://github.com/armand33/x_jackers
+You can find our full code whenever you want on this [repo](https://github.com/armand33/x_jackers).

 2. Compilation
-Prerequisites : you need to have libpcap (http://www.tcpdump.org/) and libnet (http://libnet.sourceforge.net/) installed in order to compile this program.
+Prerequisites : you need to have [libpcap](http://www.tcpdump.org/) and [libnet](http://libnet.sourceforge.net/) installed in order to compile this program.

 Compliation commands:
 - MAC flooder : `$ make flood`